 - Heavy rain and snow will cause big issues this week

-- Modest rain & heavy snow ahead for your weekend
+- Heavy rain and snow ahead for your Wednesday